WordPress Schema Markup: Generate Valid JSON-LD Per Page

 Inputs: What the Assistant Reads

-The assistant pulls data from three sources to generate schema.
+The Assistant pulls from three sources to generate schema.

-Page metadata provides core fields: title, description, publish date, modification date, author, and category.
-For MDX-based sites, this data lives in frontmatter.
-For standard WordPress sites, it reads from post meta fields and Yoast or RankMath data if present.
+Page metadata provides core fields: title, description, publish date, modification date, author, category.
+For MDX sites this lives in frontmatter; for standard WordPress it reads post meta and Yoast or RankMath data if present.

 Page content provides the FAQ extraction layer.
-The assistant scans for heading patterns (H2 or H3 elements containing question marks or "FAQ" labels) and extracts each question-answer pair into FAQPage schema.
-You do not need to manually tag questions.
+The Assistant scans for heading patterns (H2 or H3 containing question marks or "FAQ" labels) and extracts each question-answer pair into FAQPage schema.
+You do not manually tag questions.

 Site structure provides breadcrumb and hierarchy data.
-The assistant reads your URL structure and page parent-child relationships to build BreadcrumbList items reflecting how a user navigates from your homepage to the current page.
+The Assistant reads your URL structure and parent-child relationships to build BreadcrumbList items reflecting how a user navigates from the homepage to the current page.

 Validation Before Publish

-Invalid schema is worse than no schema.
-A malformed JSON-LD block can trigger Search Console errors and prevent rich results.
-The assistant validates every schema block against two standards.
+Invalid schema is worse than no schema, because a malformed JSON-LD block can trigger Search Console errors and suppress rich results.
+The Assistant validates every block against two standards.

-Syntax validation confirms the JSON-LD is well-formed: brackets match, required fields are present, values are the correct data types, and no trailing commas exist.
+Syntax validation confirms the JSON-LD is well-formed: brackets match, required fields are present, values are correct types, no trailing commas.
 Syntax errors are caught and fixed automatically.

-Step 1: Page classification.
-The assistant scans your site and classifies each page by content type: blog, feature, location, template, use case, or comparison.
+Step 1, classification.
+The Assistant scans your site and classifies each page: blog, feature, location, template, use case, comparison.

-Step 2: Schema generation.
-For each page, the assistant selects the appropriate schema types and populates fields from metadata, content, and site structure.
-Most pages receive two blocks: a type-specific block (Article, FAQPage, Service, or SoftwareApplication) and a BreadcrumbList block.
+Step 2, generation.
+For each page it selects the appropriate types and populates fields from metadata, content, and structure.
+Most pages get two blocks: a type-specific block and a BreadcrumbList block.

-Step 3: Validation.
-Syntax and schema.org compliance checks run.
-Errors are flagged with line-level detail.
+Step 3, validation.
+Syntax and schema.org compliance checks run, with line-level error detail.

-Step 4: Injection.
+Step 4, injection.
 Valid schema is injected into the page head as a JSON-LD script tag.
-For pages published through the One-Click WordPress Publish workflow, this happens automatically.
-For manually published pages, the assistant outputs the JSON-LD block for you to paste into your theme header.
+For pages published through One-Click WordPress Publish this happens automatically; for manually published pages, the Assistant outputs the block for you to paste.

 Example Schema Output

-Here is an abbreviated JSON-LD block the assistant generates for a location page targeting "Emergency Plumbing in Austin, TX."
-This is injected into the page <head> automatically during publish.
+An abbreviated JSON-LD block for a location page targeting "Emergency Plumbing in Austin, TX," injected into the page head during publish:

 {